Colegio Estilo: Subjects

-At Colegio Estilo, Language, Mathematics, Natural Sciences, History and Geography are taught in a creative way.
-It is the children themselves who craft their own books and notebooks.
-The students paint on easels, work with clay, fabrics, watercolors and all kinds of materials.
-Classical music often accompanies them as they work and create.
+At Colegio Estilo, Language, Mathematics, Natural Sciences, History and Geography were taught in a creative way.
+It is the children themselves who crafted their own books and notebooks.
+The students painted on easels, worked with clay, fabrics, watercolors and all kinds of materials.
+Classical music often accompanied them as they work and create.

-In general, students have five classes a week of English, three of Physical Education, two of Art, and one each of Music, Chess, Theatre, Creative Maths and Art History.
-In 5th and 6th grades children are introduced to French as a third language, as well as History of Religions.
+In general, students had five classes a week of English, three of Physical Education, two of Art, and one each of Music, Chess, Theatre, Creative Maths and Art History.
+In 5th and 6th grades children were introduced to French as a third language, as well as History of Religions.